 Digital assets should not only possess smart functionality but also great usability and aesthetic quality.
 The pursuit for exceptional user experience is our main drive and we also believe it can be an accelerator for growth.
 This philosophy has been the backbone of our work since our foundation.
-We take pride in carefully researching, conceptualizing and wireframing each and every one of our projects before opening up Photoshop.
+We take pride in carefully researching, conceptualizing and wireframing each and every one of our projects before opening up Sketch or Figma.

 User journey and wireframe plans